enchichen1107/NTHU-DS-Golang-Lab/README.md

 ## About The Project

-GOlang Lab: Worker Pool with Graceful Shutdown
+- GOLab: Worker Pool with Graceful Shutdown
-Bonus part has been done.
+- Bonus part has been done.